Forres Academy - New School Build

 Existing flooding occurs within the site boundary in the 1 in 200-year event.
 The source of this flooding is from the Burn of Mosset and Sanquhar Loch to the south of the site, with the predominant area affected being the existing school and smaller areas of flooding within Roysvale park.

-A Flood Risk Assessment and Drainage Impact Assessment will require to be submitted in support of any planning application for this site.
+A Flood Risk Assessment and Drainage Impact Assessment would require to be submitted in support of any planning application for this site.

 Groundwater - The boreholes show that the water table varies from 3.2 – 4.6 metres below ground level (mbgl).
 Based on this it is anticipated that ground water may be encountered in deeper excavations.

-A Predevelopment Enquiry was sent to Scottish Water to confirm the capacity of the existing sewer network.
+A Predevelopment Enquiry was sent to Scottish Water to confirm the capacity of the existing sewer network for the Applegrove/Roysvale site.
 Scottish Water have confirmed capacity subject to final design, which will be confirmed at the next project stage.

-SEPA will be a statutory consultee throughout the planning application process.
-We would expect them to review the detailed information submitted as part of that process. · An initial consultation with Moray Council's Flood Team regarding flood risk on the Applegrove/Roysvale site has agreed the principals of the design and parameters of the detailed flood study which will be further developed at the next stage of the project.
+Scottish Water and SEPA will be statutory consultees throughout the planning application process.
+We would expect them to review the detailed information submitted as part of that process.
+An initial consultation with Moray Council's Flood Team regarding flood risk on the Applegrove/Roysvale site has agreed the principals of the design and parameters of the detailed flood study which will be further developed at the next stage of the project.

 Detailed technical reports by our civil and structural engineers with be developed during the next stage of the design process.
-In addition, CCTV surveys will be carried out at some point over the next few months to confirm the drainage records – this will form part of the detailed flood risk assessment.
+In addition, CCTV surveys will be carried out to confirm the drainage records – this will form part of the detailed flood risk assessment.
 This will also include computer based hydrological modelling.
-All this technical information will be made available as part of the future statutory planning process
+All this technical information will be made available as part of the future statutory planning process.

 The core requirement of the design is to improve both surface water run-off and the wider drainage issue on the site – which by design will also benefit the wider community in this area.
 The final site drainage design solutions will need to comply with legislation on management of surface water and be approved by SEPA and Scottish Water.